 How can the resilience of traditional quilombola communities in the Amazon Basin, whose livelihoods depend on trading the Brazil nuts they gather, be improved—while conserving forests?
 This think piece uses value-chain analysis to provide insights on how the institutions the forest dwellers are embedded in could be improved to provide a more enabling environment.
 The piece concludes with recommendations on how to achieve social, economic and environmental sustainability, and transformative change, in the region.

-is a PhD candidate in Geography at the Free University of Berlin and holds a M.Sc. in Economics from the University of Cologne, Germany.
+is an Associate Programme Officer at the United Nations Convention to Combat Desertification and a PhD candidate in Geography at the Free University of Berlin.
+He holds an M.Sc. in Economics from the University of Cologne, Germany.
 His research focuses on environmentally sound access to resources as well as governance structures for sustainable and inclusive development of production networks, including value-chain, cost-benefit, and sustainable livelihoods analysis.

 Triple bottom line sustainability?

 communities along the Trombetas River in Brazil, living on land mostly made up of environmentally protected areas, rely to a considerable extent on gathering and trading Brazil nuts as part of their sustainable livelihoods strategy.
 Ensuring inclusive and sustainable use and trading of non-timber forest products like Brazil nuts is crucial for achieving the triple bottom line of sustainability: It prevents deforestation, contributes to social equity and provides an economic basis for rural communities.
 Yet these communities remain economically marginalized.
 This think piece uses value-chain analysis with a focus on institutions to help understand the scope for improving the resilience of Brazil nut gatherers in the Lower Amazon Basin and to provide the basis for policy recommendations for transformative change.

 Institutions shape asymmetries along the Brazil nut value chain